markjreed/advent-of-code/2015/day18/README.md

 # 2015 Day 18 Solution
 The randomly-chosen language for today is Forth.

-To run: `gforth day18.4th input.txt`.
+To run: `gforth day18.4th filename generation-count`.
+Use `sample.txt 5` for the sample in the description, `input.txt 100` for the full problem.

 |File|Description
 |---|--------|